Fetal Cardiac Dysfunction

 Prevention

-Women should not drink alcohol, smoke, or use drugs while pregnant.
+People who are pregnant should not drink alcohol, smoke, or use drugs.
 Regular prenatal care is also important.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.